itaibenamram/banggod_cash_grab_automation/README.md

 # Banggood Cash Collection bot
-This simple python code utlizes Selenium to collect cash in Banggood's virtual cash game. please install the requirement packages using pip install.
+This simple python code utlizes Selenium to collect cash in Banggood's virtual cash game.

+Please install the required packages using pip install before running the script.

 ## How to use:
 Create a `.env` file inside your folder and insert the following variables: